6 Day Tasmania Tour | Tour in Circle | TIC6

 A mid afternoon coffee stop is in order at Lake Meadowbank before detouring into Mt Field National Park to visit the delightful 3 tier Russell Falls.
 Our final drive leg wanders along side the Derwent River bringing us back to Hobart for the conclusion of our adventures.
 Drop off at your nominated CBD Hotel approximately 6pm.

-All 6 Day tour dates listed below are guaranteed departure.
-Please contact us if you wish to travel outside these dates or to enquire about our last minute booking specials!
+Please note the remaining departure dates listed for 2020 require a minimum of 2 guests for guaranteed departure.
+From January 4th 2021 onward all 6 Day tour dates listed below are guaranteed departure.
+Please contact us if you wish to travel outside these dates.